Are you new to homeschooling? Here are four things you need to consider when beginning your homeschool:

 I’d think learning opportunities, not school subjects.

-I’d definitely do Five in a Row.
+Also, I’d definitely do Five in a Row.
 What a fun curriculum.

 I’d use a workbook, like Evan Moore’s books, for maybe printing or number recognition or addition (if my kiddo didn’t have to work too hard to do the activity).

-But I’d only do it if my kiddo wanted to do it and I’d only do it in a subject my kiddo wanted and only for fewer than twenty minutes each day unless my kiddo wanted to do more.
+However, I’d only do it if my kiddo wanted to do it and I’d only do it in a subject my kiddo wanted and only for fewer than twenty minutes each day unless my kiddo wanted to do more.

 THE MORAL OF THE STORY: I’d follow my kiddo.